Markup Calculator

 About Markup Calculation

-Now, some businesses calculate their markup as a percent of the cost, while others calculate it as a percent of the selling price.
-The rate of markup based on cost, which we denote RC, is markup divided by cost.
-And the rate of markup is based on the selling price.
-We denote RS as markup divided by the selling price.
-And we often multiply by 100% to convert them from decimals to percentages.
-So, if the Markup is 60% of the cost, For example, we write M = 0.6 C. And if the markup is 45% of the selling price, we write M = 0.45 S. Now, let’s solve some problems: We have provided an example in the picture below.
+However, now some businesses calculate their markup as a percentage of the cost and others as a percentage of the selling price.
+We define the markup rate relative to cost, which we refer to as RC in this study, where the markup is divided by cost.
+The rate of markup is based on the selling price.
+RS markup divides the selling price by markup, and we denote it as RS.
+We often multiply by 100% to convert them from decimals to percentages.
+For example, we write M = 0.6 C, so if the Markup is 60% of the cost.
+If the markup is 45% of the selling price we write M = 0.45 S. Now, let’s solve some problems: An example is shown below.

 Markup Calculator 3